Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators

 What breaks in production

-The first failure mode is ownerless state.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, the first failure mode is ownerless state.
 A record changes, but no one can say who owns the next decision.

-The second failure mode is weak validation.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, the second failure mode is weak validation.
 A payload moves downstream even though a required field, mapping, approval, or source-of-truth check is missing.

-The third failure mode is no replay path.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, the third failure mode is no replay path.
 When the workflow fails, teams either duplicate the work manually or patch the symptom without learning from the exception.

 MeshLine operating-layer view